yovitsa/2420_assignment_1/README2.md

 #
 #### **Copying your Public Key**

-Our keys are just a plain text files, on order to make sense of those files, we will use our terminal.
+Our keys are just a plain text files.
+In order to make sense of those files we will use our terminal.
 Copying our public key is a straight forward process, depending on your OS, please **COPY** the command into your terminal.

 For **Windows** users: